daniangelos/chess-attack/README.md

 ## Checkpoints

+### Add a piece to the board

+Given a chess board, I am supposed to be able to add a piece at a determined position.

 ### Queen attack

-Given the positions of two queens on a chess board, indicate whether or not they are positioned so that they can attack each other.
+Given the positions of two queens on a chess board, indicate whether or not a queen can attack the other if:
+* they share a line
+* they share a column
+* they share a diagonal

 ### General attack

-Given the positions of any two pieces on a chess board, say if a piece is able to attack the other.

-### Check

-Given the current disposition of pieces on a chess board, indicate whether or not a determined king is in check.
+Repeat the functionality to the remaining pieces of a chess game:
+* Knight
+* Bishop
+* Rook
+* Pawn
+* King

 ## General instructions